Seaweed: Food

 Alginate, agar and carrageenan are gelatinous seaweed products collectively known as hydrocolloids or phycocolloids.
 Hydrocolloids are food additives.
 The food industry exploits their gelling, water-retention, emulsifying and other physical properties.
 Agar is used in foods such as confectionery, meat and poultry products, desserts and beverages and moulded foods.
 Carrageenan is used in salad dressings and sauces, dietetic foods, and as a preservative in meat and fish, dairy items and baked goods.

+Seaweeds are used as animal feeds.
+They have long been grazed by sheep, horses and cattle in Northern Europe, even though their nutritional benefits are questionable.
+Their protein content is low and their heavy metal content is high, especially for arsenic and iodine, which are respectively toxic and nutritious.

+They are valued for fish production.
+Adding seaweed to livestock feed can substantially reduce methane emissions from cattle, but only from their feedlot emissions.
+As of 2021, feedlot emissions account for 11% of overall emissions from cattle.

 Medicine and herbs

 Alginates are used in wound dressings (see alginate dressing), and dental moulds.
 In microbiology, agar is used as a culture medium.
 Carrageenans, alginates and agaroses, with other macroalgal polysaccharides, have biomedicine applications.
 Delisea pulchra may interfere with bacterial colonization.
 Sulfated saccharides from red and green algae inhibit some DNA and RNA-enveloped viruses.

 Seaweed extract is used in some diet pills.
 Other seaweed pills exploit the same effect as gastric banding, expanding in the stomach to make the stomach feel more full.